ToniWonKanobi/theoveranalyzed.net/posts/2015/2/25/designing-theoveranalyzed-20.md

 ## Another Template Change

-Things were looking [how I wanted](http://d.pr/i/1cvPC+).
+Things were looking [how I wanted][d 3].
 Still, I wasn't quite satisfied.

-One [stretch goal](http://www.forbes.com/sites/stevedenning/2012/04/23/in-praise-of-stretch-goals/) I have had since the beginning is to be sponsored by [The Deck](http://decknetwork.net/).
+One [stretch goal][forbes] I have had since the beginning is to be sponsored by [The Deck][decknetwork].
 I have seen their ads on [Daring Fireball](www.daringfireball.net), [Marco.org](www.marco.org), [Six Colors](www.sixcolors.com), and [The Loop](www.loopinsight.com). *These are the blogs I aspire towards,* so of course I wanted to be like them.

 And while I realized that this was so far off, I wanted to be ready.

 Being ready meant being able to implement the ads as soon as Jim Coudal knocks on my door.[^md]

 Problem was that I couldn't seem to envision a place for the ads on my current site.
 Avenue, just like Native before it, featured centered content.
-Where would[ The Deck](http://decknetwork.net/) ads go?
+Where would[ The Deck][decknetwork] ads go?
 Unlike almost every other terrible banner ad, The Deck ads are confined to a relatively small, square block.
 I couldn't place them at the very top of the site, because they would take a way from the logo.
 I also didn't think it would be fair, traffic-wise, to place them at the bottom of the site, say, above the `©`.

 Most of the other sites sponsored by The Deck had a sidebar.

 Naturally, I <s>needed</s> a sidebar.

-I noticed [Above Avalon](http://aboveavalon.com) a few weeks ago, and loved the non-scrolling (`position: absolute`) sidebar.
+I noticed [Above Avalon][aboveavalon] a few weeks ago, and loved the non-scrolling (`position: absolute`) sidebar.
 I also loved that the site was built on Squarespace. *This meant I could easily implement a sidebar on my own site.*

 Here is Niel Cybart's Stratechery-esche Above Avalon: